BestDosage

 Infrared sauna blankets have become one of the fastest-growing wellness products — a $200-$500 device that claims to deliver all the benefits of a $5,000+ infrared sauna cabin.
 As a chemist, I was skeptical.
 Can a blanket really replicate the therapeutic effects of a full-size sauna?
 Let me break down the physics and the evidence.

-How Infrared Sauna Blankets Work
+How Do Infrared Sauna Blankets Work?

 An infrared sauna blanket is essentially a sleeping bag lined with far-infrared (FIR) heating elements.
 Key specs: